Death comes for us all.

 The cool air inside felt refreshing after the heat outside.
 I glanced behind me and noticed Angela and my grandfather talking in front of the limo.

 A double staircase on either side of the entryway led to the second floor.
 Dark, polished wood handrails and decorative wrought-iron balusters ran the length of the stairs.
 The warm cherrywood steps met at the top, where a balcony overlooked the entryway.
-An enormous amber-colored crystal chandelier hung above us.
+An enormous, amber-colored crystal chandelier hung above us.

 My OCD kicked in, and I counted my steps.
 By the time we reached the top, I was able to accompany my grandmother without a total mental breakdown.
 She took a right and continued down a long hallway, glancing back at me every so often as if I might disappear.
 Finally, she opened the last door on the right.

 A king-sized, four-poster canopy bed carved with a subtle flame motif stood against the opposite wall in the center of the room.
-I wandered a few feet behind my grandmother as I took in my new room with a sense of awe.
+I wandered a few feet behind my grandmother as I took in my new surroundings with a sense of awe.

 “If you want to redecorate, I can call our consultant.”
 My grandmother said this hesitantly.